 Weird and Unusual Love Tactics from the Insect World and Animal Kingdom

-We’ve dug up 10 fun facts about love.
+Below, you’ll find 10 fun facts we dug up about love.
 Wild style!

-- Females can be ferocious!
+- Did you know, females can be ferocious!
 Not only do black widows kill their male counterpart, but so does the praying mantis.

 - Prairie voles are among a rare 3% of animals that mate for life.
-Males help raise the young and science has found that voles will grieve at the passing of their partner.
+The male voles help raise the young.
+In addition, scientists has found that voles will grieve at the passing of their partner.

 - Some snails “love spray” each other.
 Snails have male and female reproductive parts.
 Because of this, both snails shoot each other with spiky love darts in an attempt to fertilize the eggs of their partner.